icankamil/wakaftodo/README.md

 ```
 php artisan serve
 ```
-### for the front end part you need to open another terminal for the same project and make :
+### for the front end part you need to open another terminal and make sure the active directory on terminal is frontend directory then run :
 ```
-npm run hot
+npm run serve
 ```

-Then go to `http://localhost:8000` from your browser and see the app.
+Then go to `http://localhost:8080` from your browser and see the app.